A Step-by-Step Guide to Make Smoked Chuck Roast

 - 1 Tsp.
 Garlic Powder

 - Quick Tip: When smoking anything, the wood you want to use should be seasoned.
 This means that it has been harvested and set aside to dry out.
-Smoking a chuck roast, or any other item with fresh moist wood will usually result in an off taste.
+Smoking any meat or vegetable with fresh moist wood will usually result in an off taste.

-After you have collected all the ingredients, now you have to actually prepare the chuck roast for smoking.
+After you have collected all the ingredients, now you have to actually prepare the meat for smoking.

-First, submerge your chuck roast in the pot of water and give it a quick rub down.
+First, submerge it in the pot of water and give it a quick rub down.

 After you have washed it, pull it out, dry it off completely and apply the 1/2 cup of kosher salt, and set it aside on a plate in the refrigerator for about 45 minutes to 1 hour.